Council of Jerusalem: Issues and outcome

-This determined questions wider than that of circumcision, particularly dietary questions, fornication, idolatry, and blood, as well as the application of Biblical law to non-Jews.
-It was stated by the apostles and elders in the council: "the Holy Spirit and we ourselves have favored adding no further burden to you, except these necessary things, to abstain from things sacrificed to idols, and from blood, and from things strangled, and from fornication.
+The Decree addressed more than circumcision, particularly dietary questions, fornication, idolatry, and blood, as well as the application of Biblical law to non-Jews.
+At the Council, the apostles and elders declared: "the Holy Spirit and we ourselves have favored adding no further burden to you, except these necessary things, to abstain from things sacrificed to idols, and from blood, and from things strangled, and from fornication.
 If you carefully keep yourselves from these things, you will prosper."
-(Acts 15:27–28) This Apostolic Decree was considered binding on all the other local Christian congregations in other regions.
+(Acts 15:27–28) The Apostolic Decree was binding on Christian congregations in other regions.